hendrikcech/tent-request/README.md

 # tent-request
-A node.js module for performing requests against a [Tent](https://tent.io) server.
+A node.js module to perform requests against a [Tent](https://tent.io) server.

 ## install
 With npm: